AndyUGA/CryptoCurrencyTracker/README.md

 - Utilize AngularJS two-way data binding to immediately display data in total column
 - Utilize AngularJS filter to create search bar to filter based on user input
 - Utilize AngularJS $http service to retrieve data from CoinMarketCap API
-- Utilize Bootstrap to create responsive design
+- Utilize Bootstrap to design a responsive website
 - Utilize Bootstrap table component for the layout structure
 ------------------------------------------------------------------------------------------------------------------------------
 ## Live Preview